Parade: Longest parade

 The longest parade in the world is the Hanover Schützenfest that takes place in Hanover every year during the Schützenfest.
 The parade is 12 km long with more than 12,000 participants from all over the world, among them more than 100 bands and around 70 floats and carriages.

+The flower parade in the Netherlands is 42 km and runs over 13 hours from Noordwijk to Haarlem.